Till innehåll

 Nominated by: Diakonia

-Sithar Chhim is the President of the Labour Rights Supported Union (LRSU) , which works to secure fair pay and conditions for workers at NagaWorld, one of Cambodia’s biggest hotel and casino complexes.
-Most of the members are women from poor backgrounds who work under terrible conditions, where sexual harassment is part of daily life.
+Sithar Chhim is the President of the Labour Rights Supported Union (LRSU) which works to secure fair pay and conditions for workers at NagaWorld, one of Cambodia’s biggest hotel and casino complexes.
+Most of the staff members are women from poor backgrounds; sexual harassment is part of daily life at their workplace.

 The jury’s statement